ibm-watson-iot/iot-java/samples/iotfdeviceclient/java_cli_for_historian.rst

     parameters.add(new BasicNameValuePair("summarize", "{cpu,mem}"));
     parameters.add(new BasicNameValuePair("summarize_type", "avg"));

-    JsonElement response = apiClient.getHistoricalEvents("SampleDT", "RasPi100", parameters);
+    JsonElement response = apiClient.getHistoricalEvents("iotsample-ardunio", "ardunio01", parameters);

-The above snippet returns the events which are of device *RasPi100*, event type *blink* and aggregates the fields *cpu* & *mem* and computes the average.
+The above snippet returns the events which are of device *ardunio01*, event type *blink* and aggregates the fields *cpu* & *mem* and computes the average.

 ----